This article examines what kind of smoking can break your intermittent fast, from cigarettes to vaping to marijuana.

 The second primary driver of the health benefits of fasting is autophagy.

-As soon as food becomes scarce, this intracellular recycling system starts breaking down broken cellular parts and conducting toxins out of the body.
+As soon as food becomes scarce, this intracellular recycling system starts breaking down broken cellular parts and injecting toxins into the body.

 Therefore, it prevents precisely those modern diseases that plague us today, such as cancer, diabetes, cardiovascular diseases, and Alzheimer’s.